lewisdaly/mywell-server/paper/paper.md

 ## Abstract

 Citizen science is when everyday citizens are involved in scientific study.
 Citizen science allows professionals to harness a large of resources, and amateurs the opportunity to contribute to science.
-Crowdsourcing, or obtaining information from the general public can be a method of citizen science (Howe, 2006).
+Crowdsourcing, or obtaining information from the general public can be a method of citizen science [@howe2006].
 The growth of mobile networks and the ubiquity of mobile phones in low income countries [@pew2014] has created an opportunity for innovation around crowdsourced citizen science to solve practical problems.

 MyWell is a smartphone and SMS application for crowdsourcing groundwater, rainfall, water quality and checkdam water levels in rural India.
 Groundwater depletion is a serious issue for farmers and villagers who rely on groundwater for their livelihoods.
 MyWell crowdsources well information from villagers, and aims to improve the situation, both through information collection, and building community involvement and citizen ‘buy-in’.